chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Upload cookbooks to Supermarket
 -----------------------------------------------------

-To upload new cookbooks to your private Supermarket, use the ``knife cookbook site share`` command on your workstation:
+To upload new cookbooks to your private Supermarket, use the ``knife supermarket share`` command on your workstation:

 .. code-block:: ruby

-   knife cookbook site share chef-ingredient
+   knife supermarket share chef-ingredient

 Chef Automate
 =====================================================